smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2022/bingo_stats_rough_draft.md

 * Nettle & Bone, by T. Kingfisher, read 97 times
 * The Golden Enclaves, by Naomi Novik, read 90 times
 * This is How You Lose the Time War, by Amal El-Mohtar, Max Gladstone, read 87 times
+* The Kaiju Preservation Society, by John Scalzi, read 85 times
 * Babel, by R.F.
 Kuang, read 85 times
 * Piranesi, by Susanna Clarke, read 84 times
 * She Who Became the Sun, by Shelley Parker-Chan, read 83 times
-* Project Hail Mary, by Andy Weir, read 81 times